Nit17/Law-Application/DEPLOYMENT.md

 - Try a query:
   - Open the Streamlit app, ensure Status shows green.
   - Ask a question using streaming; if issues, toggle off streaming to use `/generate`.

+Quick share link

+- Streamlit Cloud URL: shown on your app page (e.g., https://your-app.streamlit.app)
+- Backend URL: the Render URL from step 1
+- Share only the Streamlit Cloud URL with users; ensure the backend is up (free tier may sleep).

 ## 4) Troubleshooting